darikoneil/Pat-Map/tutorial/output_documentation.md

 **optimization_results**: snapshot of hyperparameter optimization object.

 **node_scores**: M neuron vector containing sum of 11 potentials for each node

+**node_performance**: M node by N number of user-defined features cell array in which each cell contains the AUC-ROC or AUC-PR of the node in prediction a user-defined feature

+**node_threshold**: 3 x number of user-defined features matrix in each which each column contains the threshold 1 standard deviation below the mean node score, the mean node score, and 1 standard deviation above the mean node score.

+**params**: Structure containing all parameters and settings

 **pattern_completion_nodes**: Cell array whose length is equal to the number of user-defined features.
 Each cell array contains a 1-order index of the identified pattern completion neurons.